- Published on 20 March 2020

 Four of the leading Asian Markets — Singapore, Hong Kong, Australia and China — have all adopted strong digital licence frameworks, with other countries in the region watching closely.
 Regulators on the other hand, have highlighted a desire to work together to establish global standards.
 Although to date, different countries have been notable in implementing their own distinct regimes.
 However, it remains to be seen whether regulators will allow Chinese giants such as Tencent and Alibaba’s Ant Financial to enter their markets, and how they are going to manage the ambitions of big tech firms such as Facebook, Google, and Apple.

-As central banks begin issuing digital-only banking — also known as neo, virtual, and challenger banks — licences across the Asia Pacific region, questions are being raised about whether they are doing this to keep the ambitions of big tech firms, such as China’s Tencent and Alibaba, and US tech giants such as Facebook, Google, and Apple at bay.
+As central banks begin issuing digital-only banking — also known as neo, virtual, and challenger banks — licences across the Asia Pacific region, questions are being raised about whether they are doing this to keep the ambitions of big tech firms, such as China’s Tencent and Alibaba, and US tech giants Facebook, Google, and Apple at bay.

-In Southeast Asia, Malaysia has issued its draft digital licensing framework, offering up to five digital licences for conventional and Islamic banks, while the Philippine monetary authority issued a rural banking licence for Tonik Digital Bank, the first pure-play digital bank in the region, to start business this year alongside existing virtual institutions CIMB Bank and ING Bank.
-Both CIMB Bank and ING Bank have commercial banking licenses and have a digital platform business model with minimal physical touch points through partner merchants.
+In Southeast Asia, Malaysia has issued its draft digital licensing framework, offering up to five digital licences for conventional and Islamic banks, while the Philippine central bank issued a rural banking licence for Tonik Digital Bank, the first pure-play digital bank in the region, to start business this year alongside existing virtual institutions CIMB Bank and ING Bank.
+Both CIMB Bank and ING Bank have commercial banking licences and have a digital platform business model with minimal physical touch points through partner merchants.
 Once the virtual banking regulations have been released, the current digital banks will be given one year as a transitional period to comply with the regulations in order to get the virtual banking licence.

 Click image to enlarge